 - Plan ahead.
 Plan your route and program your GPS or prepare your maps before you start your trip.
 Make sure your vehicle is in good working order, and take care of any basic maintenance before you leave.
 Keep an eye on the weather: especially in New York, rain can change to ice or snow very quickly.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our experienced New York personal injury attorneys are committed to helping our clients pursue the compensation they deserve after an injury.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our experienced New York personal injury attorneys are committed to helping our clients pursue the compensation they deserve after an injury.
 Contact us today to learn more.